dinkelk/adamant/docker/README.md

    $ ./login_container.sh
    ```

-The first time you log in, the envrionment will be set up automatically.
+The first time you log in, the environment will be set up automatically.
 This can take a few minutes.
 Note that the `adamant/` directory on your host is shared with the docker container at `~/adamant/`.
 This allows you to modify files on your host and compile those same files on the container.

 ## Starting and Stopping the Container